ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

 ### Login Flow in the Frontend

 The frontend keeps the state of the current user in the session storage.
-The state in the frontend can be one of the following stages:
+The state in the frontend can be in one of the stages already listed above.

-- `unauthenticated`
-- `identified` (logged in via LS Login)
-- `needs-registration`
-- `needs-reregistration`
-- `registered`
-- `needs-totp-token`
-- `lost-totp-token`
-- `has-totp-token`
-- `authenticated` (fully logged in with TOTP)

-The user starts in the state `unauthenticated`.
-Only when the last stage has been reached, the user is considered fully authenticated.
+The user starts with an empty client session (state is `null`).
+Only when the last stage of the two factor authentication process has been reached, the user is considered fully authenticated.

 To initiate the authentication process, the user must first log in via LS Login and the OIDC flow must have been completed, at the end of which the frontend receives an OIDC access token.
 After that, the state is moved to `identified`.

 Now let's assume the user is in the state `identified`.

-The frontend then requests the user data from the user management service using the `GET /users/{ext_id}` endpoint, passing the LS Login ID and the access token.
-On the backend side, this will create an auth session as side effect.
+The frontend then requests the user data from the user management service using the `POST /rpc/login` endpoint, passing the the OIDC access token.
+On the backend side, this will create an auth session, of which a view with the relevant fields is passed back to the frontend via the `X-Session` header.

-If the user is already registered, the frontend gets the internal user ID and the user info (particularly, the name and email) in the response, and the state is set to `registered`.
+The state from the backend is now used as frontend session state, and depending on the state, the user can be redirected to a different route.

 If the user is not yet registered, the state is set to `needs-registration` and the frontend asks the user to register.

-If the user info from LS Login does not match the registered user info, the user will not be considered valid by the backend, the state is set to `needs-reregistration`, and the frontend should show a message accordingly, asking the user to confirm and thereby re-register.
+If the user info from LS Login does not match the registered user info, the user will not be considered valid by the backend, the state is set to `needs-re-registration`, and the frontend should show a message accordingly, asking the user to confirm and thereby re-register.

 TODO: Should we send a notification to a data steward in this case, or maybe even invalidate existing TOTP tokens and IVAs?

-If the state is `needs-registration` or `needs-reregistration`, the user is requested to newly register or confirm the changed user data.
+If the state is `needs-registration` or `needs-re-registration`, the user is requested to newly register or confirm the changed user data.
 Registration of users has already been implemented in the frontend and in the backend and does not need to be changed.
 After registration, the frontend also gets the user info from the backend and stores it in the session storage.

- We now assume the user is in the state `registered`, and the frontend therefore knows the internal user ID and the user info by looking it up in the session storage.
-But it does not know yet know whether the user already created a TOTP token as second factor.

-Therefore, the frontend checks whether the user already created a TOTP token using the `OPTIONS /rpc/verify/totp-token` endpoint.
-If this returns "POST" as allowed method, the user is moved to the `has-totp-token` state, otherwise to the `needs-totp-token` state.
+If the session state is `registered`, the user will be shown the registered data (maye with an option to change them via re-registration) and informed that a second factor needs to be created.
+If the user confirms, the state progresses to `needs-totp-token`.

-Let's assume the user is in the `needs-totp-token` or `lost-totp-token` state.
-The frontend then uses the `POST /totp-token` endpoint to create a provisioning URI, whereby the `force` flag should be set if and only if the user is in the state `lost-totp-token`.
-The frontend then presents the returned URI in form of a QR code to the user and asks the user to scan the QR code using an authenticator app.
-It should also show a button or link to display the secret as text as fallback for manually entering the secret.
+The frontend then uses the `POST /totp-token` endpoint to create a provisioning URL, presents it in form of a QR code to the user and asks the user to scan the QR code using an authenticator app.
+It should also show a button or link to display the secret as text as fallback for manually entering the secret and as backup code.

 The frontend should recommend using Aegis (for Android) or 2FAS (for Android and iOS) as authenticator apps.
 The authenticators provided by Microsoft and Google (both are available for Android and iOS) can also be mentioned, since some users may already have them installed.
 However, the Google authenticator should not be explicitly recommended, since it does not require unlocking the phone and therefore is less secure.
 The also popular Authy should not be recommend at all, since it stores the secrets in the cloud and does not provide a means for the user to retrieve them, which makes it impossible to migrate them to another app.

 On the same page, the frontend also asks the user to enter the one-time password (six-digit code) shown in the authenticator app to validate the creation of the second factor in a text input field.

-Now let's assume the user is in the `has-totp-token` state.
-In that case, a similar text input field should be presented to the user, asking them to enter the one-time-password (six-digit code) shown in the authenticator app for authentication.
+If the session has the `has-totp-token` state, a similar text input field should be presented to the user, asking them to enter the one-time-password (six-digit code) shown in the authenticator app for authentication.

 The user is also shown a link that allows re-creating the second factor.
 This link can be used in the case they lost the phone with the authenticator app and do not have a backup of the secrets.
 Following the link, after a warning that all independent verification addresses will be invalidated, the user state should be set to `lost-topt-token`.
+In that case, the `POST /totp-token` endpoint should be called with the `force` flag to overwrite an existing TOTP token.

 When the user submits the one-time-password, the frontend uses the `POST /rpc/verify-totp` endpoint to check its validity.